bmatsuo/dispatch/README.md

 General Documentation
 ---------------------

-Use godoc to vew the documentation for godirs
+Use godoc to vew the documentation for dispatch

-    godoc github.com/bmatsuo
+    godoc github.com/bmatsuo/dispatch

 Or alternatively, use a godoc http server

     godoc -http=:6060

-and view the url localhost:6060/pkg/github.com/bmatsuo/
+and view the url localhost:6060/pkg/github.com/bmatsuo/dispatch

 Author
 ======